corelayer/netscaleradc-acme-go/README.md

 Let's Encrypt for NetScaler ADC (aka LENS) is a tool which allows you to generate certificates based on the well-known ACME protocol.
 It is based on the fantastic library from the people at [https://github.com/go-acme/lego](https://github.com/go-acme/lego) to provide the functionality to talk to different DNS providers, but now also NetScaler ADC.

+## Changelog
+### v0.3.1
+- Changed global application flags to accomodate a global configuration file and environment variables file flag
+  - changed -f / --config to -c / --configFile
+  - added -e / --envFile
+  - This also frees up the -f parameter to be changed later to a --force parameter

 ## System requirements
 ### Operating system
 We provide binaries for different operating systems and architectures: